 I hear stories like Paul’s and Sarah’s weekly in my nutrition coaching practice.
 Some are healthy young people who have never given much thought to digestion until they felt their gut was turning on them.
 Others have been struggling with digestive issues as long as they can remember.
 Often they are afraid to go out in public because they never know when they’ll urgently need a bathroom.
 What they all have in common is being bounced around between too many doctors and gastroenterologists with an IBS diagnosis and not much else to go on.

 By the time they get to me, these folks are fed up.
-They’ve been put through the ringer with tests that haven’t revealed much and a vague diagnosis.
+They’ve been put through the ringer with invasive tests that haven’t revealed much and a vague diagnosis.
 Most find that it’s not just their digestion that’s gone awry: They’re likely experiencing anxiety, insomnia, fatigue, and other symptoms that are affecting all areas of their lives.
 Some have been told to change their diets but that their condition is chronic, and this is their new normal.

 I call bullshit on that.
 What if I told you that it’s possible to heal your gut and get rid of your IBS symptoms?

 What is IBS?